-Diffracted body waves have been used recently to study small-scale variations in the deep mantle (Cottaar and Romanowicz, 2012; Yuan and Romanowicz, 2017).
-This has shown that it is in principle possible to resolve small-scale features at scales of a few hundred kilometers by studying diffraction effects; in these cases the root zones of the Hawaiian and Iceland plumes in the deepest part of the mantle were imaged successfully.
+Diffracted body waves have been used recently to study small-scale variations in the deep mantle (Cottaar & Romanowicz, 2012; Yuan & Romanowicz, 2017).
+This has shown that it is in principle possible to resolve small-scale features at scales of a few hundred kilometers by studying diffraction effects; in these cases, the root zones of the Hawaiian and Iceland plumes in the deepest part of the mantle were imaged successfully.
 In our current study, we show that diffraction pattern of surface waves can be used to study the anomalies in the upper mantle.

-Global tomography using surface waves has recently reached a resolution in the upper mantle of a few hundred kilometers, and images of small-scale convection have begun to emerge from such studies (Debayle et al., 2016, and references therein).
-Regional studies achieve even better resolution, e.g. Adams et al. (2015).
-The latter paper has focused on the structure of the Cameroon Volcanic Line, however, imaging was possible only onshore, where the stations were deployed.
-Our technique enables resolving the upper mantle anomalies with a resolution comparable with the regional experiments but from a distance, which allows for studying the structure under the oceans or, as in the case of the Cameroon Volcanic Line, under both the oceanic and continental lithosphere.
-It is important to resolve such smallerscale variation of mantle properties to better understand mantle dynamics.
+Global tomography using surface waves has recently reached a resolution in the upper mantle of a few hundred kilometers, and images of small-scale convection have begun to emerge from such studies (Debayle et al., 2016 and references therein).
+Regional studies achieve even better resolution (e.g., Adams et al., 2015).
+The latter paper has focused on the structure of the CVL; however, imaging was possible only onshore, where the stations were deployed.
+Our technique enables resolving the upper mantle anomalies with a resolution comparable with the regional experiments but from a distance, which allows for studying the structure under the oceans or, as in the case of the CVL, under both the oceanic and the continental lithosphere.
+It is important to resolve such smaller-scale variation of mantle properties to better understand mantle dynamics.
 Efforts have been made to use full waveform inversion (e.g., French et al., 2013) for that purpose.
-Such techniques can use more information than what is available in the arrival times, e.g. amplitudes of waves, but also waveform shapes and diffraction effects.
-Our approach follows this goal allowing for sharp imaging of upper mantle anomalies.
-The Cameroon Volcanic Line is shown here as an example.
+Such techniques can use more information than what is available in the arrival times, for example, amplitudes of waves, but also waveform shapes and diffraction effects.
+Our approach follows this goal, allowing for sharp imaging of upper mantle anomalies.
+The CVL is shown here as an example.
 In the future, the anomalies causing the stripe-like patterns observed at wavefields generated by earthquakes from practically all directions (for AlpArray as well as for USArray) need to be addressed.

 The paper is complemented by four appendices.
-Appendix A benchmarks the modeling method used, Appendix B shows the equivalence of our approach to using surface wave sensitivity kernels, Appendix C shows how the diffraction influences the group velocity (the inversion is based on phase velocity measurement) and Appendix D suggests the explanation of the observed gradiometry coefficient from the paper by Liu and Holt (2015).
-The supplementary material contains animations of observed wavefield propagation both in terms of ground velocity (phase wavefronts) as well as energy (group velocity).
+Appendix A benchmarks the modeling method used, Appendix B shows the equivalence of our approach to using surface wave sensitivity kernels, Appendix C shows how the diffraction influences the group velocity (the inversion is based on phase velocity measurement), and Appendix D suggests the explanation of the observed gradiometry coefficient from the paper by Liu and Holt (2015).
+The Supporting Information contains animations of observed wavefield propagation both in terms of ground velocity (phase wavefronts) and energy (group velocity).

-2. Data and measurement
+2. Data and Measurement

 We selected two earthquakes, which occurred under the Southern Atlantic Ocean in 2016 (28 May and 19 August).
-They have similar magnitudes (7.2 and 7.4), similar distances (around

-12000 km, differing by 54 km) and the epicenters are separated by 330 km (Fig. 1).
-These two events were chosen from the twenty earthquakes investigated by Kolínský and Bokelmann (2019), since the stripe-like patterns are clear over a broad period range, and the arrival-angle deviations are of high amplitude.
-The similarity of both events as well as the similarity of the observed patterns suggests that the arrival-angle deviations are caused by the same structural anomaly.
+They have similar magnitudes (7.2 and 7.4) and distances (around 12,000 km, differing by 54 km), and the epicenters are separated by 330 km (Figure 1).
+These two events were chosen from the 20 earthquakes investigated by Kolínský and Bokelmann (2019), since the stripe-like patterns are clear over a broad period range and the arrival angle deviations are of high amplitude.
+The similarity of both events and the similarity of the observed patterns suggest that the arrival angle deviations are caused by the same structural anomaly.